 There are, of course, vast legal and bureaucratic differences between the two situations.
 Afghans fleeing the Taliban, many of whom had already been granted visas, are going through a legal immigration process that had been orchestrated by multiple departments, whereas the would-be asylees are primarily entering the United States illegally, often under the mistaken belief that the United States is allowing Haitian migrants to remain in the country.
 Under normal circumstances, those seeking asylum would still be allowed to remain in the country while their claims were processed, regardless of their manner of entry, but under a dubious Trump-era public health order, almost all those seeking asylum have been swiftly deported.

-The White House has maintained that Haitian immigrants are—with the notable exception of the whippings—treated no worse than any other migrants in the U.S. immigration system.
+The White House has maintained that Haitian immigrants are treated no worse than any other migrants in the U.S. immigration system.

 “Our policy process has continued to be the same with Haiti as it is for anybody coming through through irregular migration across our border,” White House press secretary Jen Psaki told reporters on Thursday.
 “There is a process that is in place, that people—whether they’re coming from Haiti or any part of the world—go through.”